There Are Ajit Pai 'Verizon Puppet' Jokes That the FCC Doesn't Want You To Read - Slashdot

 The real question is: will #4 shock me?

-"impede the candid exchange of ideas" (Score:1)
+"impede the candid exchange of ideas" (Score:5, Interesting)

 Governmental agencies have rued the day the FOIA was implemented.
 Over the years, there have been many attempts to subvert the legislation's intent, from slow response times & outrageous fees per page of document, to redaction of nearly an entire requested page.